 You’ll find lots of lodging options in Ogunquit Maine, including hotels, inns, and vacation rental homes.
 I’d recommend finding a place where you can park your car and walk to all of the things to do in Ogunquit.

 We loved our stay at the Meadowmere Resort, which is located between Perkins Cove and Ogunquit Beach.
-In addition to the fantastic location, the resort also offered lots of wonderful kid-friendly amenities, including an indoor pool, and outdoor pool, a small movie theater, and an arcade.
+In addition to the fantastic location, the resort also offered lots of wonderful kid-friendly amenities, including an indoor pool, an outdoor pool, a small movie theater, and an arcade.

 We had a family suite at the hotel, which included two separate rooms.
 It was perfect for our family of four.
 You can see our review of the Meadowmere Resort here, and book it here.